 There are 38 National Parks, 10 National Park Reserves, and one National Urban Park in Canada, but here are a few of the top choices that you should check out.

-Tip: If you’re wanting to travel to Canada but aren’t sure what it has to offer besides nature, take a look at our traveling Canada guide.
+Tip: If you’re wanting to travel to Canada but aren’t sure what it has to offer besides nature, take a look at our Canada travel bucket list guide.

 Banff National Park